ahmedssabir/GenderScore/README.md

  -->

  ## Gender Score Estimation
- Additionally, inspired by the Mask Language Model, the model can estimate the Mask gender using the relation between the caption and object information from the image.
+ Additionally, inspired by the Mask Language Model, the model can estimate the Mask gender using the bias relation between the gender and object information from the image.

  <!--